 Becoming a docent at any museum is a tremendous learning opportunity, but at the Kluge-Ruhe Collection, it also becomes a way to give back to your local and international communities.
-Volunteering your time as a docent enables you to share your passion and enthusiasm for Aboriginal art, while knowing that your spent time is providing scheduling relief for Kluge-Ruhe staff members.
+Volunteering your time as a docent enables you to share your passion and enthusiasm for Aboriginal art, while knowing that your time is well-spent, providing scheduling relief for Kluge-Ruhe staff members.

 Becoming a docent requires: